Sunghak222/face-recognition-evalutation/README.md

 # Face Recognition with ArcFace and CurricularFace

-This project evaluates face recognition performance using two state-of-the-art face recognition models: ArcFace and CurricularFace with the LFW dataset.
+This group project evaluates face recognition performance using two state-of-the-art face recognition models: ArcFace and CurricularFace with the LFW dataset.
 Metrics such as ROC, CMC, FAR/FRR, and FPIR/FNIR are used for evaluation.

 GenAI and external websites helped us for programming